nicolebroomhead/mindset-integrated-website-work/README.md

 **Project Scope:** Phase I of a comprehensive website redesign—full site rebuild on WordPress, working with copy and imagery provided by the client.
 Content strategy included recommendations and editorial refinement to optimize messaging for their target audiences.

 ## Navigation
+Please follow the URL listed for each page to review the full project.

 ### Home
 - [Homepage](https://nicolebroomhead.github.io/mindset-integrated-website-work/homepage.html)